 Native to Alabama, these snakes are popular snakes to keep as pets because they’re easily tamed after being caught in the wild.
 Wild snakes will put up a fight that includes tail rattling, using musk, and biting.
 They grow up to five feet long, so their enclosure will need to be quite big if you’re planning on owning one.

 Black kingsnakes are constrictors that prey on the usual snake munchable, but they are also able to eat venomous snakes.
 That’s because they’re immune to pit-viper venom.

-7. North Florida Swamp Snake in Alabama
+7. North Florida Swamp Snake

 North Florida swamp snakes have a red belly, but a predominantly black belly that can be seen while they’re slithering around.
 Their scales may look keeled but they’re actually smooth.
 These snakes are aquatic and non-venomous.